The whole thing

 especially, above all, most of all

-Used to single out the most important thing, just like English "above all."
+Used to single out the most important thing out of everything, just like the English phrase "above all."

 - Me encanta la música, sobre todo el jazz = I love music, especially jazz